 Participants should expect to receive at least 150 hours of mixed styles of instruction, spreading over a period of ten months from September to June.

-These eight, full-day seminars take place one Friday per month in a variety of different Island locations between October and May.
+These eight, full-day seminars take place one Friday per month in a variety of different Island locations between October and May, with a graduation ceremony held in June.
 Each Leadership Day (LD) focusses on a distinct theme or topic related to leadership.

 Topics Covered during Leadership Days include…